-- CRCC in the NewsKPCC Take Two: What ‘Religious Liberty’ Means in Politics TodayCRCC Executive Director Brie Loskota unpacked the meaning of “religious liberty” in the light of laws opposing LGBT rights on KPCC’s Take Two. #Religion being persecuted by state is foundational idea, from …Topics: Healthcare, LGBT Issues, Political Attitudes and Values, Religious Regulation and Accommodation
+- CRCC in the NewsKPCC Take Two: What ‘Religious Liberty’ Means in Politics TodayCRCC Executive Director Brie Loskota unpacked the meaning of “religious liberty” in the light of laws opposing LGBT rights on KPCC’s Take Two. #Religion being persecuted by state is foundational idea, from …Topics: Gender and Sexuality, Healthcare, Political Attitudes and Values, Religious Regulation and Accommodation

 - CommentaryWant to Build a More Resilient City?
 Bring Faith to the TableLos Angeles mayor Eric Garcetti recently announced his commitment to hire a Chief Resilience Officer, who will be tasked with increasing the city’s ability to recover from man-made and natural disasters.
 This …Topics: Disaster Response, Government and Religion, Religious Regulation and Accommodation, Southern California

 - ReportWhere the Spirit Leads: Pentecostalism and FreedomDon Miller, CRCC’s executive director, delivered a paper titled “Where the Spirit Leads: Pentecostalism and Freedom” in Rome at a conference co-sponsored by the Religious Freedom Project at Georgetown University’s Berkeley Center …Topics: Pentecostals and Pentecostalism, Religious Beliefs and Rituals, Religious Regulation and Accommodation